Constraints on dark matter annihilation from the FAST observation of the Coma Berenices dwarf galaxy: Target and Expected Signal

 where the Green's function is obtained by

-The summation over $i$ is to take into account the image charges positioned at $r_{i}=(-1)^{i}r+2ir_{\rm h}$, and the $r_{\rm h}$ is the size of the dSphs' diffusion zone, which is set to be twice the distance of the outermost star of Coma Berenices, $r_{\rm max}=$ 238 pc, ~\cite{Bhattacharjee:2019jce,Bhattacharjee:2020phk,Geringer-Sameth:2014yza}.
-And the $\lambda$, the mean ``energy-loss'' distance traveled by a charged particle with the source energy $E'$ and the interaction energy $E$, can be written as
+The summation over $i$ is to take into account the image charges positioned at $r_{i}=(-1)^{i}r+2ir_{\rm h}$, and the $r_{\rm h}$ is the size of the dSphs' diffusion zone, which is set to be twice the distance of the outermost star of Coma Berenices, $r_{\rm max}=$ 238 pc~\cite{Bhattacharjee:2019jce,Bhattacharjee:2020phk,Geringer-Sameth:2014yza}. $\lambda$ is the mean ``energy-loss'' distance traveled by a charged particle with the source energy $E'$ and the interaction energy $E$: